zelisinho/anypoint-examples/document-integration-using-the-cmis-connector/README.md

 The following steps outline the process to build this application.

 1. Drop an HTTP Connector to the flow.
+2. Click on the plus sign next to the Connector Configuration field.
+A dialogue for creating HTTP Listener Configuration will be displayed.
+Fill in:

+		Host 	localhost
+		Port 	8081
+   Click Ok button.
-Set Path to *cmis*.
+2. Set *Path* attribute to *cmis* value.
 6. Add Groovy Component and set Script Text to:

 		import java.io.FileInputStream;